a-fsh-r/a-fsh-r.github.io/index.md

 ---

-I am a Master of Science student in Computer Engineering(Bioinformatics) at [Sharif University of Technology](https://en.sharif.edu/).
+I am a Master of Science student in Bioinformatics at [Sharif University of Technology](https://en.sharif.edu/).
 Currently, I’m working under the supervision of professor [Emad Fatemizadeh](https://ee.sharif.edu/~fatemizadeh/) at Biomedical Signal and Image Processing Lab (BiSIPL).

 ### Research areas (Intrested, but not limited to)